jchristn/sharpai/README.md

 ## 🌐 API Server

 SharpAI includes a fully-functional REST API server through the **SharpAI.Server** project, which provides Ollama-compatible endpoints.
-The server acts and behaves like Ollama, allowing you to use existing Ollama clients and integrations with SharpAI.
+The server acts and behaves like Ollama (with minor gaps), allowing you to use existing Ollama clients and integrations with SharpAI.

 Key endpoints include:
 - `/api/generate` - Text generation